-Almost four years ago, we wrote a very popular post on how to make your website show up on Google.
-Not surprisingly, several users often ask us the opposite question too — how can I remove my site or part of it from Google?
+A few years ago, we wrote a very popular post on how to make your website show up on Google.
+Not surprisingly, several users often ask us the opposite question too — how can I remove my site or a part of it from Google?

-There are many reasons why one might want to remove her content from Google:
+There are many reasons why one might want to remove their content from Google:

 - Some information has leaked to the search engine too

 early — e.g. details about a new service or product.